Ranked: 54 retro dishes we think deserve a comeback

 37. Jell-O Under the Sea Salad

-A tinned mixture of pears, grapes, cherries and peaches (and later, pineapple), fruit cocktail took off around the 1930s.
-It was invented to stop the good parts of bruised fruit going to waste, but clever marketing had us viewing it as a speedy and sophisticated dessert.
-A recipe featured by Jell-O (pictured) in the late 1950s suggests alternating layers of vanilla pudding and whipped cream with the fruit mix in a dessert glass.
+A tinned mixture of pears, grapes, cherries and peaches (and later, pineapple), fruit cocktails took off around the 1930s.
+It was invented to stop the good parts of bruised fruit from going to waste, but clever marketing had us viewing it as a speedy and sophisticated dessert.
+A recipe from Jell-O in the late 1950s suggests alternating layers of vanilla pudding and whipped cream with the fruit mix in a dessert glass.

 <p>Brent Hofacker/Shutterstock</p>